tanvirtin/genetic-algorithm-clustering/README.md

-# Genetic Algorithm
+# Clustering Using Genetic Algorithm

-A genetic algorithm implementation to group users of similar interests into clusters.
+Creating clusters using a given dataset using genetic algorithm, an alternate to kmeans clustering.